Community Outreach and Engagement Manager

 • Participate in professional training opportunities.

-• Provide back-up for administrative office staff: answering phones, receiving visitors, collecting/sorting mail.
+• Provide back-up for CAP office staff: answering phones, receiving visitors, collecting/sorting mail.

-• Perform other duties as assigned by the Development Director or the Executive Director.
+• Perform other duties as assigned by the Social Change Manager or the Executive Director.

-• Bachelor’s degree in education, communications, business management, or related field.
+• Bachelor’s degree in education, communications, sociology, or related field.
 Experience may substitute for education.

-• Experience in professional networking, sales or relationship management with strong negotiation skills and comfort with cold-calling, converting warm leads, and establishing significantly beneficial relationships for the organization.
+• Experience in community organizing, professional networking, or relationship management with strong negotiation skills and comfort with cold calling, converting warm leads, and establishing significantly beneficial relationships for the organization.

 • A natural inclination to think outside of the box, knack for being resourceful, and a team-first attitude.